danyeaw/presentations/showing-up-for-python-in-gnome/presentation.md

 In this scenario, I am not doing full multitasking to do both things at the same time, I do other things while I wait for them to get ready.
 I didn't do more things at once, but I did do more things overall that I wanted to do.

-This is kind of how Async IO works, it allows us to schedule tasks in coroutines, like playing a video game and looking at my phone, and switch between them when waiting for another.import asyncio
+This is kind of how Async IO works, it allows us to schedule tasks in coroutines, like playing a video game and looking at my phone, and switch between them.

 :::